crustio/crust-sworker/README.md

 ### Install crust TEE
 1. Run '**tar -xvf crust-\<version\>.tar**' to extract package.
-1. Cd to the extract folder, run '**scripts/install.sh**' to install TEE application.
+1. Cd to the extract folder, run '**install.sh**' to install TEE application.
 Related dependencies will be installed on your machine.
 TEE application will be installed on '**/opt/crust/crust-tee**' directory.

 ### Configure your crust TEE
 In /opt/crust/crust-tee/etc/Config.json file you can configure your TEE application.